-Fishery and Stock Trends Recent Trend in Biomass or Biomass increased in the mid 1980s and fluctuated about the Proxy higher level over the subsequent period, before declining in the three most recent years (2008, 2009 and 2010).
-Recent depletion levels are estimated at 0.35 (i.e., 0.65 of the unfished level).
-Recent Trend in Fishing F is estimated to have remained well below F{MSY} over the Intensity or Proxy history of the fishery, although the level of fishing mortality has increased considerably over the last 5 years.
+Fishery and Stock Trends Recent Trend in Biomass or Biomass increased in the mid 1980s and fluctuated about the Proxy higher level over the subsequent period, before declining from 2008 to 2012.
+Recent depletion level is estimated at 0.52 (i.e. 0.48 of the unfished level).
+Recent Trend in Fishing F is estimated to have remained well below F{MSY} over the Intensity or Proxy history of the fishery, although the level of fishing mortality has increased considerably over the last 8 years.
 Other Abundance Indices - Trends in Other Relevant Recruitment showed an upward shift in the mid-1980s and is Indicator or Variables estimated to have fluctuated about the higher level since that time.
-Recruitment in the eastern equatorial region is considerably more variable with recent peaks in recruitment occurring in 1998 and 2004-2005 following strong El Niño events around that time.
-Conversely, the lower recruitment in 2001-2003 followed a period of sustained La Niña conditions.
+The estimated distribution of recruitment across regions should be interpreted with caution as MULTIFAN-CL can use a combination of movement and regional recruitment to distribute fish.